George Earl Dunham

 George Dunham returned to Oneida County in 1881 and became vice-principal of the Whitestown Seminary, where his father was principal.
 He would serve under his father for fifteen months, teaching Latin, English and Public Speaking.

+After The Republican, he accepted a position as a reporter for the Utica Daily Press in 1882, which was then a mere three months old.
+He advanced through the ranks from junior to senior reporter.
+By July 1883, he began working as an editor and would work his way up the ranks.
 In 1886, he was named editor-in-chief and president of the Utica Daily Press Publishing Company and continued in the role until his death.
 T.K.
 Proctor was elected vice-president of the paper in that same election.
 He made the Utica Daily Press a financial success and a power for good in the community.
 His influence was also felt as an educator, writer, public speaker and business man.

-In 1887, he was appointed a manager of the Utica State Hospital for the Insane by Governor Hill, was reappointed by Governor Flower and again three years later by Governor Morton.
+In 1887, he was appointed manager of the Utica State Hospital for the Insane by Governor Hill, was reappointed by Governor Flower and again three years later by Governor Morton.
 In 1905, he was made chairman of the board.
 Under reappointment from several governors, he continued on the board for thirty-five years.
 In recognition of his long service, one of the buildings is now called Dunham Hall.

 He entered into the work of naturalization heart and soul as a patriotic duty and accomplished much.
 He taught naturalization classes for immigrants and received national recognition for writing a complete textbook on the subject.
 What Every Citizen Should Know was published in 1922.
 In February 1920, the University of New York Board of Regents expressed its appreciation of his citizenship work.
 In October 1920, the Postmaster General named the Devereux Street Post Office, Dunham Station, in recognition of his naturalization work.